UCL-CCS/SCEMa/README.md

 ```
 Additionally, a FE mesh can be imported from a GMSH file, and most of the parameters of the simulation can be found in dealammps.cc

-## Summary of work:

-### Setting up the Finite Element simulation
-Includes solving quasi-static or dynamic equilibrium of continuum mechanics, solve equilibrium incrementally, generate or import a mesh from gmsh, assign heterogenous materials properties.

-### Constitutive behaviour (strain/stress relation)
-Includes linear relation, MD simulation based relation, or statistically infered relation

-### FE/MD Coupling
-Includes passing down a macroscale strain, and transfering up an homogenized stress and/or stiffness tensor

-### MD jobs scheduler
-Includes splitting the processors adequately in between MD jobs, and Pilotjob.

-### Database of mechanical states
-Includes storing stress/strain space trajectories

-### Error quantification
-Includes investigating the error at each scale and the propagation between the two.